Plastic Surgeon and Stanford University Academic Physician Dr. David Kahn Shares Insights

-This month Shedding Light talked with Dr. David Kahn, Plastic Surgeon and Stanford University Academic Physician, about his practice, advances in cosmetic surgery, and how light impacts his ability to perform surgery.
+This month Enova talked with Dr. David Kahn, Plastic Surgeon and Stanford University Academic Physician, about his practice, advances in cosmetic surgery, and how light impacts his ability to perform surgery.
 He uses Enova’s newest LED surgical headlight, the XLT-125.

 Dr. Kahn: As a plastic surgeon, I perform a variety of different kinds of reconstructive surgery from correcting birth deformations and facial fractures to body contouring for patients who have lost a significant amount of weight and physical improvements such as breast augmentation and face lifts.
 I’ve become more focused on cosmetic surgery on the face, breasts and trunk.
 As an academic physician, I work with residents and medical students during surgery as well as when seeing patients in the hospital and clinics.

 Enova: How has your practice changed over the years?

 Dr. Kahn: When I began at Stanford in 2000, 70 to 80 percent of the patients I treated underwent reconstructive surgery for problems such as cleft lip and palate, facial fractures and breast reconstruction.
 Over time success in reconstructive surgery often leads satisfied patients to refer friends and family for cosmetic surgery.
 As a result, today, I perform more aesthetic surgery.
 To me, what defines plastic surgery is an eye for achieving a naturally beautiful result from surgery.
 It is this artistic challenge in reconstructive and cosmetic surgery that has drawn me to the field.